hennasingh/Potterville/README.md

 ## Future Implementations

-1. In the next version of the quiz, I would like to add a battleground along with answering the quiz questions.
+1. I would like to add a battleground along with answering the quiz questions.
 Each spell earned can be used to hit the enemy to reduce their power, as it shows in the design wireframe.

-2. In the next version, the website will take user details (name) and offers to sort into house using Sorting Hat as per the design wireframe.
+2. The website will take user details (name) and offers to sort into house using Sorting Hat as per the design wireframe.

-3. In the next version of the website, there will be a restriction to play the same category again.
+3. There will be a restriction to play the same category again.

-4. In the next version of the website, user scores will be saved and a leaderboard will be shown.
+4. User scores will be saved and a leaderboard will be shown.

 ## Accessibility